ID-JA/recruify/README.md

 # fast-recruiter
-FastRecruiter is recruitment management platform which assists talent acquisition teams and hiring managers with candidate sourcing and assessments
+FastRecruiter is a recruitment management platform that assists talent acquisition teams and hiring managers with candidate sourcing and assessments

 ## Tech stack
 - [React js](https://reactjs.org/)